-Quite a lot of avast! users are asking how to disable the pop-ups and notifications which can be sometimes a bit annoying.
+Quite a lot of avast! users are asking how to disable (turn off) the pop-ups and notifications which can be sometimes a bit annoying.
 Mostly in the latest version 2014 (or 9) which came with the features like Software Updater, SecureLine, or GrimeFighter.
 These features are extremely useful however its everyday pushing pop-ups may be too much.
 Anyway here are a few simple tips on how to disable those obtrusive notifications.

 For an easier navigation in this guide use the quick links below

 - Disable avast!
 GrimeFighter Pop-ups

 - Set the Pop-ups Duration to One Second